maclandrol/mlcode/README.md

 # mlcode
-A collection of poorly written but functional learning code.
+A collection of poorly written but functional machine learning code.
-This include dropout, pca and gaussian mixture models
+This include dropout, pca and gaussian mixture models all written over the theano library.